LucileTech/PROJECT1-ironhack-game/README.md

 # PROJECT1-ironhack-game

-Project #1 game Ironhack
+This is my first ever Javascript project !
+Made in 1 week in October 2022 during Web Dev Bootcamp Ironhack.

 # Cat Game made by Lucile Tronczyk

-This is my first ever Javascript project.

 ## Why I choose this game?

 It seemed to have a lot of things going on in order to practice : DOM, array manipulations, training on classes and methods...
-But also a good look for the animation part.
+But also a good look for the animation part through canvas.

 ## Key features